iltommi/qdb-documentation/source/concepts/distribution.rst

 A hive can successfully operate with a single node; however, the single node may not be able to handle all the load of the ring by itself.
 Additionally, managing nodes failures implies extra work for the nodes.
 Frequent failures will severely impact performances.

 .. tip::
     A hive operates best when more than 90% of the nodes are fully functional.
+Anticipate traffic growth and add nodes before the hive is saturated.